Support Page Content

 Is there a specific type or brand of face covering required?

-Almost any type of 2 layer face covering, from a cloth bandana to a surgical mask, is acceptable as long as the mouth and nose are covered.
+A face covering can be a surgical mask, medical procedure mask, N-95/KN-95, or any tightly woven fabric of at least two layers which covers the nose and mouth and has no visible holes or openings.
 Multi-layered cloth face coverings with ear loops are recommended, as these are easy to put on and take off, and are washable and reusable.

 What about N-95 masks?